Balotech1/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script that display current directory contents in a long format Script that display current directory contents in digit only Scripts that create two directories at a time
+Scripts that move a file from another directory to another directory using absolute path